Ultherapy vs. Thermage: Which Non-Surgical Skin Tightening Laser Is Better?

 Ultherapy and Thermage are similar in that most patients will only require a single treatment every 6 months to a year a part to realize their desired end result.
 However, additional treatments may be necessary for some patients who have higher skin laxity or exhibit more severe aging symptoms.
 Most patients benefit from additional treatments after a year or two as well as a follow-up to maintain results.

 Ultherapy treatment sessions are typically shorter than Thermage treatments.
 An Ultherapy treatment for the full face and neck typically lasts around 60 minutes whereas as similar Thermage session may take closer to 90 minutes because of the cooling that has to occur on the top layer of the skin, which is called the epidermis.

 Both procedures are minimally invasive and require no downtime.
 Patients can undergo either treatment on their lunch break.
 Common side effects of Ultherapy and Thermage include redness, swelling, and tenderness of the skin, which will resolve on its own in a few days without intervention.

-While both treatments have been shown to fight the signs of aging, Ultherapy does have a slight edge in terms of effectiveness as its ultrasound energy is able penetrate to deeper layers of the skin.
-In contrast, the radiofrequency used in Thermage is unable to go beyond the outermost layer of skin.
+While both treatments have been shown to fight the signs of aging, Ultherapy does have a slight edge in terms of effectiveness as its ultrasound energy is able penetrate deeper into the skin compared to the radiofrequency used in Thermage.

 The procedures differ greatly in how quickly results become apparent.
 The final results of Ultherapy typically become apparent within 2-3 months of treatment while it can take up to 6 months for optimal Thermage results.

 It’s important for patients to understand that neither Ultherapy or Thermage offers permanent results.
 However, patients can choose to undergo maintenance (“touch up”) treatment sessions in order to keep their results long-term.